cyberbotics/webots-doc/guide/bioloid.md

 %end

-The "Bioloid Comprehensive Kit" allows to create articulated robots.
+The [Bioloid Comprehensive Kit](https://en.wikipedia.org/wiki/Robotis_Bioloid) allows to create articulated robots.
-This kit is developed by [Robotis](http://www.robotis.com) and is commercially available from [Tribotix](http://www.tribotix.com).
+This kit is developed by [Robotis](http://www.robotis.com).

 This page shows a dog-like robot built with the Bioloid kit, and its model in Webots (cf. [this figure](#comparison-of-a-real-bioloid-dog-like-robot-and-its-webots-model)).
 Both the visual aspect and the physical properties of the real robot have been modeled.